About r/EngineeringManagers

 The community at a glance

-r/EngineeringManagers is a Subreddit for Engineering Managers with roughly 27K members.
+r/EngineeringManagers is a Subreddit for Engineering Managers with roughly 29K members.
 It has been around since 2017.
 It uses a forum format for communication.
-It is the 2nd largest community in the Engineering Management topic page.
+On the Hive Index it ranks #10 in the Engineering Management communities list.

-Roughly 19K members have joined in the past year.
+Roughly 20K members have joined in the past year.
 Popular discussion topics include Engineering, Ai, and Management.
-Common discussion themes are Advice Requests and Pain & Anger.

 Community Features